-Officers from a battalion-level unit within the Ministry for Internal Affairs (MIA)’s 8th General Bureau, which is under the Ministry of People’s Security (MPS), have been punished for gambling.
+Officers from a battalion-level unit within the Korean People’s Internal Security Forces’ (KPISF) 8th General Bureau, which is under the Ministry of People’s Security (MPS), have been punished for gambling.

 “Officers from the 2nd Battalion of the 8th General Bureau, including a political officer, were caught gambling with US dollars.
 They were reported to the leadership and the officers were punished,” a source in Pyongyang told Daily NK.